 First things first: It’s impossible to proclaim the ultimate winner in the Hulu vs Netflix battle.
 Although the basic premise of the two streaming services is the same, they are very different from one another in many ways.
 Which one is right for you comes down to a number of factors including how much you want to spend, what types of shows you like to watch, and how many simultaneous streams you need, among other things.

 This article covers all these things and more.
 We take a closer look at the similarities and differences between Hulu and Netflix to help you decide which one is more suitable for you.
 Let’s dive in.
+You can sign up for either or both services via the buttons below.

 Hulu vs Netflix: Availability

-If you live in Canada, Europe, Australia, or any other country outside the US or Japan, Netflix is your best bet.
+If you live in Canada, Europe, Australia, or any other country outside the US, Netflix is your best bet.
 Sure, there are ways to get access to Hulu in these markets, but it’s probably not worth the hassle for most people.
 That’s because you need a credit or debit card issued by a financial institution based in the US to sign up for the streaming service.
 If you can manage to get it somehow or bypass the restriction with something like a Hulu gift card, you still need a good VPN to make it look like you’re based in the US Even that doesn’t work all the time, as Hulu regularly blocks users who access their site via a VPN.

 Unlike Netflix, Hulu is available on the Nintendo Switch.